leonHua/LFilePicker/README.md

  - Support file multiple-choice or radio
  - Support the file type filter
  - Support the fragments
+ - custom title text and color
+ - Internationalization (switch in both Chinese and English)

 ### Running effect：
 #### dynamic effect（If the picture can't display properly, you can view the screenshot GIF files in the folder）